-Export data from the PDA to the computer (follow the instruction in the Q-liner-manual).
+Copy data onto a USB from the PDA and paste it into the Qliner folder on the synology.
 Create a folder with the date and number of the measurement, and place the pictures there.

 Quick validation of data

 - Use the program Qreview to process the data.
 Read the operating instructions for the Qreview software. - Choose [File] [Open] and then the file you want to work with.
 Check that the velocity profiles for each vertical looks satisfactory.
 Suspicious measurements can be excluded: [Edit] -remove the tick mark under "valid" in the actual vertical. - When all corrections have been performed, press [Apply] and [Recalculate All].